dmxcody/212-spring-2019/lab-06/readme.md

 ### Setting Up

-Since you haven't used Python in this class thus far, you'll need to do a tiny bit of setup before proceeding.

-> If you have a current installation of Python 3.x, you can safely ignore this section and proceed to the next one.
+We recommend working through this section outside of cs50 IDE so that visualizing your work is easier.

+#### Checking for Existing Installs

+To check for existing python installations, open up your terminal and execeute `python --version`.
+If you see 3.x you are to use `python` to execute everything that follows.
+Otherwise, try to run `python3 --version`.
+If this command works, you are to use `python3` to execute everything that follows.

+If neither of these commands worked, you must install python.

+#### Installing Python

+There are multiple ways to install python, the best way will depend on your system.

+##### Linux

+To install python on Linux, run `[apt-get or equivalent] install python3`

+##### Windows / Mac

-We recommend working outside cs50 IDE, so you can visualize graphics when executing the Python script.
-Unless you're using Linux go to [python.org](https://www.python.org), mouse over "Downloads" and select your operating system, click "Latest Python 3 Release...", scroll to the bottom of the page and select the most appropriate download link.
-If you are using Linux, go to your terminal and run `[apt-get or equivalent] install python3`).
-When installing Python, make sure it's added to your system path.
+Go to [python.org](https://www.python.org), mouse over "Downloads" and select your operating system, click "Latest Python 3 Release...", scroll to the bottom of the page and select the most appropriate download link.
-Ask a TA if you need help with the installation process.
+**When installing Python, make sure it's added to your system path.**

+#### Installing matplotlib

-Once you have Python installed, go to your terminal (on Windows it's PowerShell, on Mac it should be just "Terminal", which you can search for with Finder) and type `python -m pip install matplotlib`.
+Once you have Python installed, go to your terminal (on Windows it's PowerShell, on Mac it should be just "Terminal", which you can search for with Finder) and type `[python or python3] -m pip install matplotlib`.
 It should proceed to install Matplotlib along with any libraries necessary for it to run.
-Y ou should now be ready to proceed.
+You should now be ready to proceed.

 ### Drawing Fractals